Kobe Bryant was a living legend. In his final hours, he was an ordinary dad and friend - Local News 8

 Last Sunday, Bryant was to coach Gianna’s Lady Mambas team against the Fresno Lady Heat at his Mamba Sports Academy in the northern Los Angeles suburb of Thousand Oaks.
 The Mamba Cup tournament had already begun, featuring boys’ and girls’ teams from third through eighth grades.

 Gianna had her father’s competitive streak.
-An aspiring WNBA player, she often took issue with strangers’ suggestion that her dad and mom needed a son to uphold the Bryant legacy.
+An aspiring WNBA player, she often took issue with strangers’ suggestions that her dad and mom needed a son to uphold the Bryant legacy.

 The day before the Fresno game, a basketball- and Kobe-obsessed 13-year-old named Brady Smigiel had played in the Mamba Cup with his twin brother, Beau.
 Beyond the court, the youngster had committed — at some point during tournament play — to securing a selfie with his idol.